Tusharbhawsar/Tusharbhawsar/README.md

 ### Hi there,I am Tushar👋
 - 🌱 I’m currently learning Data Science & Machine Learning
 - 🔭 I’m currently working in Toch.ai
-- 💻 I’m looking for Internships/Jobs in Data Science and Machine Learning
 - 💬 Ask me about Ai & Machine Learning
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tushar-bhawsar-04a961155/)
 - 😄 Pronouns: He/His